xrdocs/8000/_tutorials/cisco-8000-fib-scale.md

 ]
 ```

-Here is sample Grafana visualization:
+Here is sample Grafana visualization of the current 2023 profile on a Q200 system:
 ![fib-ofa-telemetry.png]({{site.baseurl}}/images/fib-ofa-telemetry.png)